samsquire/ideas4/README.md

 # 135. Recursive coordinations and decision portfolios and time allocation portfolio and recursive dividends

+If 3 people work separately and produce the output value of 3 each time we result in 3+3+3 = 9.
+If 3 people coordinate and work together, the effect is multiplicative 3×3×3 = 27.
+Unfortunately coordination is costly.
+(It is also costly for parallelism performance) Think what W3C, ISO, WHATWG and every consortium and most committees suffer.
+They suffer from coordination problems.
+Standardisation efforts suffer and are delayed due to a back and forward over issues and communication.
+Committees are also slow and complicated.
+I propose to scale coordination by breaking it down.
+If two people can coordinate, that is good.
+If you add people to that coordination, the value of the coordination grows.
+We can build coordinations separately and isolatededly.

 Imagine a system or social network where everyone announces what they are going to do before doing it.
 Imagine a work management system that was also a constraint solving system and scheduler.
 At the beginning of everybody's workday, task or project -- within a company, publicly, internationally, within families and within open source products -- people write what they are going to do.
-Then they do the work, then they check the system for what people suggested would benefit them.
+Then they do the work, then after they do the work, they check the system for what people suggested would benefit them.
 People are encouraged to share what would benefit them.
-The understanding being that this is not a light statement to add what would benefit you, this is a commitment for mutually beneficial exchange: you need to offer something in return.
+The understanding being that this is not a light statement to add what would benefit you, this is a also a commitment for mutually beneficial exchange: you need to offer something in return.
 You reply to the work that someone is doing with the intention of using it and benefitting from it.
 You propose how you would benefit from it and how the work's deliverable should be changed to benefit you.
 You are also required to provide something in return for the change.

-When you submit a want and commitment, your exchange is added to a portfolio.
+When you submit what would benefit you and agree to a commitment, your exchange is added to a portfolio.
 You track the returns of your portfolio.
-You can cut your losses - cancel a commitment or add more investment to the commitment.
-If a work is public, other people can join the commitment and add more multiplication to it.
+You can add more investment to the commitment.
+If a work is public, other people can join the commitment and add more multiplicative effects to it.

 You can also add decisions to the system and you have a portfolio of decisions which you can review and analyse.
 We can add causes and effects to those decisions and track the results over time.

 There's 8 billion people on the planet and each of those people has countless problems and potential value to provide in return for solving other people's problems.
 There's a solution through multidimensional space that provides profit or benefit to as many groups of people through recursive effect and recursive relationships.
 If you do this for me, I'll do this for you.

-There's a win-win state of affairs through co-operation.
-Money raised through work is spent in the economy and ripples out to other people.
-If you limit this to a smaller group, everybody in the group benefits.
+There's a win-win state of affairs through co-operation and coordination.
+Trade and profit raised through work is spent in the overall economy and ripples out to other people, if you limit this to a smaller group, everybody in the group benefits.
 Trade produces value in excess of its inputs.
+We should capitalize on all the work we do.

 For maximum effect and return, if multiple individuals did not see their work as being isolated, they could coordinate and multiply their effects with other people doing the same thing or people who want to benefit from those things.